A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

-\begin{proof}[Proof of Theorem \ref{thm:main}] We present the argument for the model complex $C_1$ and its dual; the other cases, being straightforward staircase complexes, are substantially easier.
-These computations are similar to Cases 2(e) and 2(c) of \cite[Proposition 8.2]{HM:involutive} respectively.
-(Note that, because of the step of length two in our staircase complex, we in particular get parallel results to the case of thin knots in the case that the knot invariant $\tau$ is an even number, even though in our case $\tau=g = \frac{m+n}{2}$ is odd.)
-The complex is pictured in Figure ~\ref{fig:C1}, and has generators $a, b, c, e, z_0, z_r^s$ for $s \in \{1,2\}$ and $1 \leq j \leq v$, where $v=\frac{m+n}{2}-1$.
-The complex has nonzero differentials
+\begin{proof}[Proof of Theorem \ref{thm:main}] We present the argument for the model complex $C_1$ and its dual; the other cases, being staircase complexes, are substantially easier.
+Our computations are similar to Cases 2(e) and 2(c) of \cite[Proposition 8.2]{HM:involutive} respectively.
+The expert reader may find it helpful to note that, because of the step of length two in our staircase complex, we in particular get parallel results to the case of thin knots in the case that the Oszv{\'a}th-Szab{\'o} concordance invariant $\tau$ is an even number, even though in our case $\tau=g = \frac{m+n}{2}$ is odd \cite[Section 3]{GMM}.
+The complex is pictured in Figure ~\ref{fig:C1}, and has generators $a, b, c, e, z_0, z_r^s$ for $s \in \{1,2\}$ and $1 \leq r \leq v$, where $v=\frac{m+n}{2}-1$.
+The homological gradings are determined by the requirement that $H_*(C\{i=0\})= \mathbb F_{(0)}$, which fixes $\gr(U^{n(K)}z_v^2)=0.$ The complex has nonzero differentials

 Up to change of basis, the unique skew-filtered map on $C_1$ squaring to the Sarkar involution is